oemof/exerpy/docs/api.rst

     - Exergy efficiency (:code:`ε`) in %
     - Exergy destruction ratio (:code:`y` and :code:`y_star`) in %

-for each component and for the entire system.
+These values are provided both for each component and for the entire system.

 **************